thi-ng/umbrella/packages/cellular/tpl.readme.md

 ### Rule encoding

 Automata rules are encoded as JS `BigInt` values and are considered anisotropic by default.
-If isotropy is to used, it has to be explicitly pre-encoded [out of scope of this library].
+If isotropy is desired, it has to be explicitly pre-encoded (out of scope of this library).
 There's also built-in optional support for position independent neighborhood encoding, only considering the number/count of non-zero cells.
 An encoded rule ID and its overall magnitude is directly related and dependent on the size and shape of its kernel config, e.g.: